digimead/sbt-dependency-manager/README.md

 SBT Dependency Manager is licensed to you under the terms of the Apache License, version 2.0, a copy of which has been included in the LICENSE file.
+Please check the individual source files for details.

 Copyright
 ---------